-GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige signs supplemental proclamation as homeless population grows in Kaka‘ako Waterfront ParkPosted on Oct 26, 2015 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige signs supplemental proclamation as homeless population grows in Kaka‘ako Waterfront ParkPosted on Oct 26, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige today signed a supplemental proclamation that paves the way for coordinated outreach efforts by service providers and the enforcement of park rules.